tytydraco/yessleep/out/Broken_by_the_night.md

 The story’s told.
 How to move on…

 Growing up, my older brother was the daredevil, the risk-taker.
-He led me down our hilly driveway on a skateboard, took me climbing 20-story cranes, showed me how to drive fast, shotgun beer, chop Ritalin into lines, and with rolled bills from summer life-guarding, blow coke.
-How did I survive so many crazy nights, but not his 50th.
+He led me down our hilly driveway on a skateboard, showed me how to shotgun beer, drive fast, chop Ritalin into lines, took me climbing 20-story cranes, and, with rolled $100 bills from summer life-guarding, how to blow coke.

+I survived so many crazy nights, but not his 50th.
 We haven’t spoken since.
 It’s not his fault.
 No one knew.

 I was always loyal to my company and the people I share it with.
 They’ve been loyal all these months, flying the plane, awaiting a return, never giving up hope.

-The last thing left to face is my heart.
+But the last thing left to face is my heart.

 They say each of us has our elements.
 I’ve always been drawn to water and rock.
 The two pieces of land I love most — my cottage, and future home — are both wrapped by stone walls and rippling waves.
 I learned this world from a hermit I used to watch, Crazy Ned.